LouisNoailles/minecraft-copilot-ml/README.md

 # Minecraft Copilot ML

+Minecraft Copilot ML aims to improve and enhance the creativity of minecraft builders by helping them achieve their building prowess.
+Minecraft Copilot ML aims to provide support by suggesting blocks to be placed in your construction.

 ## minecraft-schematics
 folder that contains all the raw schematics that will be later used as the training dataset.